Elements-Agency/benjaminjyoung/content/artwork/frys-tree/index.md

 {{< img class="benpro" width="200px" height="200px" src="/images/ben-small.webp" alt="Photo of Benjamin J. Young" title="Ben Young" >}}

 Ben Young both an avid painter and an outdoors hiker, combined his two loves in this painting.
-With his darker toned and muted style of painting, this artpiece highlights those color palette preferences.
+With his darker toned and muted style of painting, this art piece highlights those color palette preferences.
 No stranger to impressionism, as Ben's artistic skills become defined again, his style is narrowing down to be impressionism but swaying to impressionism on the focal points, to give a sense of depth and narrative.

 [Read More About Ben >](/about)